bittush8789/kustomize-zero-to-hero/01-basics/README.md

 # Kustomize Basics

 ## What You'll Learn
-In this section, you'll learn the fundamental concepts of Kustomize:
+In this section, you'll learn the fundamental concepts of Kustomize.
 - How to organize your Kubernetes configurations
 - How to make simple changes without touching the original files
 - Understanding base and overlay structure